-How to prepare your yacht like a professional before a sale
+How to prepare and maintain your yacht like a professional

 Online classifieds are filling up with yachts for sale as the northern hemisphere move into spring proper.
 Some owners are selling their yachts "as is" with a discount if the new buyer takes care of the prep work him or herself.
 That`s perfectly fine.
 But, if you are looking to get the best price for your boat and a quick sale, plan on putting in a bit of effort to make it look her best.
 Here is a handy guide: